Boletus subvelutipes: Description

 There are reddish hairs at the stem base.

 The cap is initially convex, but flattens out as it matures, attaining a diameter of 6–13 cm wide.
 The cap surface is dry, with a velvet-like texture when young, sometimes developing cracks in maturity.
 The cap color ranges from cinnamon-brown to yellow-brown to reddish brown or reddish orange to orange-yellow.
 The bright yellow flesh has no distinctive taste or odor, and a taste ranging from mild to slightly acidic.
 The pore surface on the underside of the cap is variably colored: in young specimens, this ranges from red to brownish red to dark maroon-red, or red-orange to orange; the color fades in older individuals.
 The circular pores number about 2 per millimeter, and the tubes comprising the hymenophore are 8–26 mm deep.

 The stem is 3–10 cm long by 1–2 cm thick, and nearly equal in width throughout its length.
 It is solid (i.e., not hollow) with a furfuraceous surface (appearing to be covered in bran-like particles), and mature individuals usually have short, stiff hairs at the base.
 All parts of the mushroom–cap, pore surface, flesh, and stipe–will quickly stain to dark blue if injured or cut.
 The smell and taste are mild.

-Boletus subvelutipes produces a dark olive-brown spore print.
+Neoboletus subvelutipes produces a dark olive-brown spore print.
 Spores are roughly spindle-shaped to somewhat swollen in the middle, smooth, and measure 13–18 by 5–6.5 μm.

 Similar species

 Boletus gansuensis, found in the Gansu Province of China, is similar in appearance to B. subvelutipes.
 The Chinese species can be distinguished by longer and narrower spores measuring 12.0–15.5 by 6.0–7.0 μm, smaller fruit bodies with a cap diameter of 6–8 cm and shorter tubes up to 1.2 cm deep.
 Suillellus species such as S. luridus are similar, but usually have reddish netting on the upper stem.

+There are several similar-looking bolete species co-occurring with N. subvelutipes in Eastern North America, such as Boletus subluridellus.
+N. subvelutipes is distinguished by the dark red hairs at the base of the stipe and the lack of elongated caulocystidia in the stipe.

 Habitat and distribution

-The fruit bodies of B. subvelutipes grow on the ground singly, scattered, or in groups.
-A mycorrhizal species, the fungus associates with deciduous trees, typically oak, and also with pines such as hemlock.
+The fruit bodies of N. subvelutipes grow on the ground singly, scattered, or in groups.
+A mycorrhizal species, the fungus associates with deciduous trees, typically oak, and also with conifers such as hemlock.
 Fruit bodies have a strong ability to capture and neutralize the chemical methyl mercaptan, one of the main odiferous compounds associated with bad breath.
 This ability is conferred largely by the pigment variegatic acid.

 In North America, it can be found from June to September.
 Its distribution includes eastern Canada and extends south to Florida and west to Minnesota.
 It is also in Mexico.
 In Asia, it has also been found in the central highlands of Taiwan and in Japan.

-Toxicity

-The fruit bodies are poisonous, causing gastroenteritis-like symptoms if consumed.